TwaitesJosh/Concha/Concha-Opt2/README.md

 # Concha
-Opt-2 represents the code used for the second optional task. e.g. only 4 inputs
+Opt-2 represents the code used for the second optional task. e.g. take 3 inpits and suggets a 4th input.

 Docker containers storing the code for main and opt-2 are located in my docker-hub account `twaitesjosh`